Operations Guide

 Conditional Operation Execution

-Control which operations execute based on conditions:
+Control which operations execute based on conditions using the Switch operation:

 Custom Operation Development